pkharel/pkharel.github.io/_posts/2020-06-06-set-up-rapsberry-pi-as-a-public-server-with-a-domain.markdown

 ---
 layout: post
 title:  "Set up Rapsberry Pi as a public server with a domain"
+tags:
+  - raspberry pi
+  - google domains
+  - dynamic dns
+  - nginx
-tags: raspberrypi google domains dynamic dns nginx static ip
+  - static ip
 ---

 Documenting the steps I took to set up a custom domain that points to a Raspberry Pi server.